Four Hacks for Saving Money for Walt Disney World

 Slow and Steady

 No matter how good you are at finding deals, I’ve never found the “Free Walt Disney World Trip” deal.
 Even though these other ideas might help you get some free money for that trip, you are still going to have to contribute something yourself.
 For me, it’s a “slow and steady wins the race” mentality.
-Pick a way to squirrel a small amount away consistently and you’ll have enough for that trip a lot quicker than you thought you could:
+I especially have dreams of visiting every Disney Park one day (I’m already checking out Hong Kong Disneyland and this awesome guide).
+Picking a way to squirrel a small amount away consistently means you’ll have enough for that trip a lot quicker than you thought you could:

 Set Aside Money in a Separate Account